Ancient Sources (Material Evidence): Greek Temples (CLA2351)

 ILO: Module-specific skills

-- 1. Describe and evaluate the architectural style, decorative ornament and archaeological context of key Greek temples.
+- 1. Describe and critically evaluate the architectural style, decorative ornament and archaeological context of key Greek temples

-- 2. Demonstrate understanding of ancient religious culture and the role of material objects such as cult images and votive offerings in ritual activity, and relate these to understanding the history of the ancient society.
+- 2. Demonstrate advanced understanding of ancient religious culture and the role of material objects such as cult images and votive offerings in ritual activity, and relate these to understanding the history of the ancient society

 ILO: Discipline-specific skills

-- 3. Use, analyse and evaluate visual and material evidence as a major source for understanding the ancient world.
+- 3. Use, analyse and critically evaluate visual and material evidence as a major source for understanding the ancient world

 ILO: Personal and key skills

-- 5. Demonstrate independent and group study skills in guided research and presentation of findings
+- 5. Demonstrate advanced independent and group study skills in guided research and presentation of findings

-- 7. Manage your own time and meet deadlines
+- 7. Manage your own time effectively and meet deadlines

 Learning activities and teaching methods (given in hours of study time)